Treaty of Tangier (1844)

 The Treaty of Tangier (Traité de Tanger, معاهدة طنجة) was signed in Tangier on 10 September 1844, whereby the Franco-Moroccan War was ended and Morocco officially recognised Algeria as a French possession.

+History

-Just after the Moroccan defeat at the Battle of Isly on 14 August 1844, Moroccan troops, allied with Abd al-Qadir, were attacked by general Thomas Robert Bugeaud at Wadi Isly.
-Not far from the French Algerian border, the 11,000 French troops routed the 20,000 to 25,000 Moroccan horsemen.
+The Sultan Abd al-Rahman's support for Emir Abd al-Qadir led to the French bombarding Tangier on 6 August.
+On 14 August, Moroccan troops were attacked by general Thomas Robert Bugeaud in the battle of Isly at Wadi Isly, not far from the French Algerian border.
+The day following the battle, French Navy forces bombarded and occupied Mogador.

-The sultan Abd al-Rahman's support for Emir Abd al-Qadir led to the French bombarding Tangier and occupying Mogador.
 A month later, the Treaty of Tangier was signed on 10 September 1844, ending the war, in which Morocco recognised Algeria as a French possession.